hdShang/arxiv-daily/docs/cs-LG/2025-05-19/papers/250513308v2-seek-in-the-dark-reasoning-via-test-time-instance-level-policy-gradi.md

 ---
 layout: default
-title: Seek in the Dark: Reasoning via Test-Time Instance-Level Policy Gradient in Latent Space
+title: "Seek in the Dark: Reasoning via Test-Time Instance-Level Policy Gradient in Latent Space"
 ---

 # Seek in the Dark: Reasoning via Test-Time Instance-Level Policy Gradient in Latent Space